beyondjs/uimport/readme/readme.md

 # Feedback and collaboration

 * If you know of an alternative solution to `uimport`, please let us know.
-* If `uimport` is useful to you, maybe you can collaborate with us.
+* If `uimport` is useful to you, maybe you can collaborate with us to join efforts.

 > [hello@beyondjs.com](mailto:hello@beyondjs.com).